Up to 60% off sofas & mattresses — limited‑time deals.

 Which option is most couple-friendly?

 For pure motion isolation, LuxeBreeze kept movement the quietest.
-If you want support with controlled transfer and more feel choices, Beautyrest Black was the strongest second.
+If you want support with controlled transfer and more feel choices, Beautyrest Black was our strongest second.

 What if I hate feeling “stuck” in foam?

 Start with Lux Estate or Beautyrest Black.
-Both made turning feel more automatic and less like you had to push your way out of a contour.
+In our testing, both made turning feel more automatic and less like you had to push your way out of a contour.

 Which one fits a guest room best?

-If you want broad acceptability, a medium feel in iComfort or a balanced Lux Estate configuration tended to fit more sleepers without extreme contour or extreme firmness.
+For broad acceptability, a medium iComfort feel or a balanced Lux Estate configuration tended to work for more sleepers without extreme contouring or extreme firmness.

 Previous post